 Approval of all alterations and rules are done in the Study Committe.
 Final course evaluations are also considered by the Study committee.
-Master of Science in Development and Natural Resource Economics Language of instruction: English.
+Master in Development and Natural Resource Economics Language of instruction: English.

-Credits: 120

-For information, contact: UMB School of Economics and Business, www.umb.no/ior/

-Admission requirements:

-A Bachelor's degree or equivalent degree with a major or specialisation in economics (minimum of 60 credits).
+Credits: 120 For information, contact: Department of Economics and Resource Management (IØR), www.umb.no/ior Admission requirements: A Bachelor's degree or equivalent degree with a major or specialisation in economics (minimum of 60 credits).
 This includes microeconomics, macroeconomics and econometrics.
 Introductory courses in mathematics and statistics are also required.
 This general rule can be exempted from in case of other, relevant academic backgrounds.
 Relevance for society:

 There is a great need for policy-oriented economists who are able to integrate and apply knowledge from resource, environmental, agricultural and development economics.
 This programme has an applied profile, and the students get knowledge, training and practical experience in using economic methodologies, as a bridge between theories and real-world problems.
-Degree awarded: Master of Science The degree qualifies students for (further studies / jobs): Graduates of this programme may work in teaching and research institutions, in national ministries or regional departments of agriculture, forestry, environment, and development planning, or in international organizations and development/environment NGOs.
-Candidates also qualify for other positions where a Master? degree in Economics is required.
+Degree awarded: Master The degree qualifies students for (further studies / jobs): Graduates of this programme may work in teaching and research institutions, in national ministries or regional departments of agriculture, forestry, environment, and development planning, or in international organizations and development/environment NGOs.
+Candidates also qualify for other positions where a Master s degree in Economics is required.
 This programme qualifies for Ph.D. studies.
 Internationalisation:

-This is an international Masters programme with students from many parts of the world.
-Many students will go on field work in a developing country during their Master studies.
-Students can also choose to study abroad for one semester as a part if their degree.
+This is an international Master s programme with students from many parts of the world.
+Many students will go on field work in a developing country and/or study abroad one semester during their Mater s studies.
 Cooperation with other institutions: